-For those CEOs and HR folks who rely on salary surveys to help determine the right range of base and bonus pay for a new CFO hire…or for CFOs who are looking for the right offer, consider the following.
+For those CEOs and HR folks who rely on salary surveys to help determine the right range of base and bonus pay for a new CFO hire…or for candidates who are looking for the right CFO compensation offer, consider the following.

 Salary surveys are notoriously outdated and generally don’t reflect the current market.
 Most surveys use data that’s at least two years old by the time it’s printed or available on-line.
 If unemployment decreased in the subsequent months, which it certainly has in our current environment, there is upward market pressure on compensation.
 I know some of the government data on the lowest paid workers in our economy doesn’t reflect this trend, but for executives, there has been real wage gain in the last few years.

 The Value of the Right Executive Search Partner

 It’s one thing to look to a salary guide; even the best are only OK.
 But if you are using the right retained executive search consultant who understands the market and your value, shouldn’t you expect to be in the top quartile when you get to the offer stage?